s3v1/odroid-hc2/odroid-hc2/docker/minecraft/README.md

 However, I still get messages like this in the log, so it's not perfect: " [Server thread/WARN]: Can't keep up!
 Is the server overloaded?
 Running 2836ms or 56 ticks behind".
 But it's pretty rare.

 Read more about spark options here: <https://spark.lucko.me/docs/Command-Usage>

+## RCON

+RCON is a way to use a cli to issue remote commands to a server that you don't have a console connection to.
+We can use a docker image made by itzg <https://hub.docker.com/r/itzg/rcon-cli/tags>:

+    docker run --rm itzg/rcon-cli --password rcon